 All this time, I could never seem to forget how much I enjoyed making videos and telling stories.
 Tired of the silent phone, I decided to find work in other ways.
 I scoured Craigslist ads for video production work and in April 2010, I scored my first official freelance video editing project.
 It may or may not have involved puppies.
 But I will definitely tell you that there’s nothing like the day you receive your first check for doing something you love.

 I love puppies.
 And I love them even more on video, it turns out.
 I abandoned the job search and took my 13 years of experience and officially launched Guy Bauer Productions in September of 2010.
-We’ve moved into our permanent studio space in Downtown Chicago as of May 2012.
+We’ve moved into our permanent office in Lincoln Park as of November 2016 and are considered one of Chicago’s top video production agencies.
 So there you have it – from a mortal fear of dioramas to exaggerations that turned into truths and launched the experience that allows me to create the body of work I’ve produced to date – it’s all here.
 I love that I get to wake up every day and do what I love for people I love doing it for.
 How many people get to say they’re a storyteller for a living?
 It’s pretty incredible to look back and how I got from there (7th grade) to here (my own company), but it’s only one piece of the story.
 I’m looking forward to the future and who knows – maybe you’ll even be a part of it.